TheKevJames/wkrpt/README.md

 wkrpt
 =====

 wkrpt is a LaTeX template for writing University of Waterloo Workterm Reports (for Software Engineers, at least!).
 It follows the guidelines found [here](https://uwaterloo.ca/software-engineering/current-undergraduate-students/policies-procedures-guidelines/work-term-report-guidelines).
+Latest term for which this template is verified to work: Fall 2015.

 Usage
 =====